MalasadaTech/masq-monitor/README.md

       [scan-uuid1].png
       [scan-uuid2].png
       ...
+    iocs/
+      group-name_combined_YYYYMMDD_HHMMSS_all_iocs.csv
+      group-name_combined_YYYYMMDD_HHMMSS_domains.csv
+      group-name_combined_YYYYMMDD_HHMMSS_iocs.json
+      ...
 ```

 The HTML reports are self-contained files with all screenshots embedded as Base64-encoded images, allowing them to be shared or archived as single files without external dependencies.

+## IOC Extraction

+Masq Monitor automatically extracts Indicators of Compromise (IOCs) from search results for both urlscan and Silent Push platforms.
+This feature is enabled by default and extracts the following types of indicators:

+- Domains
+- IP addresses
+- URLs
+- Page titles
+- Server details
+- Email addresses (Silent Push)
+- Registrars (Silent Push)
+- Nameservers (Silent Push)
+- Organizations (Silent Push)

+IOCs are saved to CSV files in an "iocs" directory within each query's output folder.
+The following files are generated:

+- `all_iocs.csv`: Contains all IOCs in a single file with columns for IOC type, value, and scan ID
+- Individual type files (e.g., `domains.csv`, `ips.csv`) that contain just that specific IOC type
+- `iocs.json`: A complete JSON representation of all extracted IOCs

+For query groups, a consolidated set of IOCs from all member queries is also generated.

+To disable IOC extraction, use the `--no-iocs` flag when running a query.

 ## Changelog